Signal briefing / Regional ISP

 Watchpoints

-Open Networks Association represents a classic dormant registry entity that could become an active network participant with no warning.
+Open Networks Association represents a classic dormant registry entity that could become an active network entity with no warning.
 Its lack of any public presence beyond the registry makes it a potential vehicle for route hijacking or surreptitious network operations, though there is currently no evidence of malicious intent.
 Monitoring registry changes and BGP feeds is the only reliable way to detect activation.

-Key triggers for reassessment include: (1) modification of the RIPE organisation object, especially changes to admin-c or tech-c roles; (2) first BGP announcement from AS210861, particularly if the prefixes are not covered by a known RPKI ROA; (3) appearance of a website, corporate filing, or leadership identification that clarifies the organisation's purpose.
+Key triggers for reassessment include: (1) modification of the RIPE organisation entity, especially changes to admin-c or tech-c roles; (2) first BGP announcement from AS210861, particularly if the prefixes are not covered by a known RPKI ROA; (3) appearance of a website, corporate filing, or leadership identification that clarifies the organisation's purpose.

 We need to identify the registrant behind ORG-ONA15-RIPE—whether a natural person, a legal proxy, or another entity—and the jurisdiction of incorporation, if any.
 Confirming the organisation's country of legal domicile would help assess regulatory risk.
 Also, no peering policy or intended service scope is known.